xiix0/scam/README.md

-A gift of a flower will soon be made to you.
+There was a phone call for you.